Skip to main content

 Family Educational Rights and Privacy Act (FERPA)

-Annual Notice of Student Rights (updated August 2023)
+Annual Notice of Student Rights (reviewed August 2024)

 The Family Educational Rights and Privacy Act (FERPA), a Federal law, and its corresponding regulations give students certain rights to privacy of their education records and rights of access to their education records.